The History of the Butler Farm Show, Inc.

 “It began with a plow and grew into a family tradition.”

 In 1947 a plowing contest was held on the Jack Roe property in Meridian.
 This was the birth of an idea to get the city folks, businessmen, and farmers together to better understand one another.
 Some farm organizations sponsored the educational pro- gram.
 The idea was so well received that it was decided to form an organization to keep the event alive.
 The organization became the Butler Farm Show, Inc., in 1948.

 A constitution and by-laws were written, with the aid of the Butler County Extension Service, by men interested in supporting the county youth through the 4-H clubs and Vocational Agricul- tural Division of the Future Farmers Association.
-Several lawyers were interested enough to donate their services.
-The by-laws were designed in such a way to insure that no one person or group could ever gain complete control or benefit financially from the Farm Show.
-All income is returned for payment of debts or im- provements.
+Several lawyers willingly donated their services.
+The by-laws were designed to in- sure that no one person or group could ever gain complete control or benefit financially from the Farm Show.
+All income is returned for payment of debts or improvements.
 Directors volunteer their services in many capacities.

 The board is a diverse group coming from agriculture and agri-business, as well as non-agricultural areas such as industry, education, finance, and business.
 They work hard all year to plan and implement the Farm Show exhibits and entertainment.

 As acreage became available, several tracts were purchased, and at present over 100 acres are owned by the Butler Farm Show.
 About 12 years after the founding of the Farm Show, the grass airstrip on the grounds was replaced with a 2,200 ft. black- topped airstrip, which was named in honor of W. L. Roe, who contributed a great deal to the Farm Show.
 The Meridian Fire Co. food stand (now known as the restaurant) was built the same year.